felixp7/basic-interpreter/tinycat-basic/README.md

 Extending Tinycat BASIC
 -----------------------

-The Java implementation is fully extensible: by subclassing the interpreter, you can add more statements, built-in functions and even expression kinds.
+The Java implementation is fully extensible: by subclassing the interpreter, you can add more statements, built-in functions and even expression kinds!

+The Python implementation can be extended with new statements or functions.

 In the Go implementation, you can only add more built-in functions without changing the source code.

-The Python implementation isn't extensible at this time.

 Supported commands
 ------------------